pborenstein/twohorses/src/twohorses.md

 "I suppose you're right," the brown horse said.
 He resolved that from then on, he would keep his head in the race.

-## The second night

-<p class="first-line">That night, the brown horse had another dream in which Equus, the god
+<p class="drop">That night, the brown horse had another dream in which Equus, the god
 of horses, appeared to him and said to him "Brown horse!
 Brown horse!
 You will race two more times, and then: You.
 Shall.
 Die!"</p>